maxgio92/notes/content/notes/program-execution-environment.md

 ## Introduction

-We know that the programs are executed by the CPU and that the program's binary instructions are stored in a volatile memory that is the random access memory.
+We know that the CPU executes the programs and that the program's binary instructions are stored in a volatile memory which is the random access memory.

 As RAM locations are byte-addressable the CPU needs a way to keep track of the addresses in order to retrieve the data from it, which is in our case CPU instructions that are then executed.

-The CPU uses small built-in memory areas called register to hold data retrieved from main memory.
+The CPU uses small built-in memory areas called registers to hold data retrieved from the main memory.
 Registers come in two types: general-purpose and special-purpose.
 Special-purpose registers include pointer registers, which are designed specifically to store pointers, which means, they store the memory address's value.

 There are other types of registers but they're out of scope for this walkthrough.